venarius/stellar-invictus/README.md

 - ~~Registration Mail Flash not showing~~
 - ~~If standing is bad, stations of this faction will refuse your dockrequest~~
 - ~~Better Errors for ChatRooms join / create -> notfiy?~~
+- Overhaul Root Page
+- Redesign Devise Mails -> Change E-Mail to no-reply@stellar-invictus.com and find smtp service
+- GameMails should be able to accept more than one recipient and maybe also shortcodes like 'corporation'

 ## Installation